Overview

 How you'll learn

-You will be joining a creative hub of innovative engineers and designers.
-You will be able to observe other design projects, share ideas, and participate in interdisciplinary projects and competitions, such as the IMechE Formula Student challenge to design and build a single-seat racing car.
+You will be joining a creative hub of innovative engineers and product designers.
+You will observe other design projects, share ideas, and participate in interdisciplinary projects and competitions, such as the IMechE Formula Student challenge to design and build a single-seat racing car.

 With a personal tutor to oversee progress, and module leaders for each part of the course, you will work independently or occasionally in small groups on design briefs and projects in our dedicated design studios.